Measuring Oscillations with A Million Atmospheric Neutrinos: Results

 \section{Results}

 In our analysis, we explore the combined sensitivity that the present and near-future generation of atmospheric neutrino experiments will have in determining the oscillation parameters for the $3\nu$ mixing scenario by the end of this decade.
-Through the simulation of the different phases of Super-Kamiokande, IceCube Upgrade, and ORCA, and the inclusion of all the previously discussed systematic uncertainties --- flux, cross-section, and detector---, we investigate the synergies between the three experiments for the sensitivity to the $\Delta m^2_{31}$, $\theta_{23}$, $\delta_{CP}$ and $\theta_{13}$ oscillation parameters.
-In our study, unless otherwise stated, the neutrino oscillation sensitivity studies here presented assume the values and treatment shown in \Cref{table:OscPar}.
+Through the simulation of the different phases of SuperK, IceCube Upgrade, and ORCA, and the inclusion of all the previously discussed systematic uncertainties --- flux, cross section, and detector---, we investigate the synergies between the three experiments for the sensitivity to the $\Delta m^2_{31}$, $\theta_{23}$, $\delta_{CP}$ and $\theta_{13}$ oscillation parameters.

+Unless otherwise stated, our study of the neutrino oscillation sensitivity presented here assume the values and treatment shown in \Cref{table:OscPar}.

-For baselines comparable to Earth's diameter, neutrino oscillations are sizeable at $E\sim \SI{100}\GeV$ and lower.
+For baselines comparable to Earth's diameter, neutrino oscillations are sizeable at $E_\nu\sim \SI{100}\GeV$ and lower.
 The location of the first oscillation minimum occurs at energies around $\SI{20}\GeV$ and depends on the value of $\Delta m^2_{31}$.
 The amplitude of this oscillation is modulated by $\sin^2\theta_{23}$.
-This energy region will be measured with large sample sizes by IceCube-Upgrade and ORCA.
+This energy region will be measured with large sample sizes by the IceCube Upgrade and ORCA.
 SuperK also has some sensitivity to this region from the Multi-GeV Multi-Ring samples, but with smaller sample sizes.
 The track sample dominates the sensitivity to $\Delta m^2_{31}$ thanks to better angular resolution.
 Since the atmospheric neutrino flux is dominated by $\nu_{\mu}$, tracks are mainly sensitive to $P_{\mu\mu}$.